-While technically a 23.37% shareholding will not enable CNP to singlehandedly block special resolutions, in reality it probably will because a number of shareholders in widely-held companies (such as First NZ) tend not to vote on resolutions and hence the relative weight of each shareholding increases.
+If 750,000 shares are accepted into the CNP Follow-up Offer, CNPLP will hold a 47.19% shareholding in the Company.
+While technically a 47.19% shareholding will not enable CNPLP to singlehandedly block or pass ordinary resolutions, in reality it probably will because a number of shareholders in widely-held companies (such as First NZ) tend not to vote on resolutions and hence the relative weight of each shareholding increases.
+However, CNPLP would highly unlikely be able to singlehandedly pass special resolutions with just a 47.19% shareholding.

 The Company's constitution stipulates that a person may be appointed or removed as a director at any time by ordinary resolution.
-CNP's maximum potential shareholding of 23.37% will not enable it to singlehandedly appoint or remove a director.
+Therefore CNPLP's potential shareholding of 47.19% is highly likely to enable it to singlehandedly appoint or remove a director.